Documentation

-Documentation is any communicable material that is used to describe, explain or instruct regarding some attributes of an object, system or procedure, such as its parts, assembly, installation, maintenance, and use.
+Documentation is any communicable material that is used to describe, explain, or instruct regarding some attributes of an object, system, or procedure, such as its parts, assembly, installation, maintenance, and use.
 As a form of knowledge management and knowledge organization, documentation can be provided on paper, online, or on digital or analog media, such as audio tape or CDs.
-Examples are user guides, white papers, online help, and quick-reference guides.
+Examples of such resources include user guides, white papers, online help, and quick-reference guides.
 Paper or hard-copy documentation has become less common.
-Documentation is often distributed via websites, software products, and other online applications.
+Contemporary documentation is often distributed through websites, software products, and other online applications.

-Documentation as a set of instructional materials shouldn't be confused with documentation science, the study of the recording and retrieval of information.
+Documentation, understood as a set of instructional materials, should not be confused with documentation science, which is the study of the recording and retrieval of information.

 Principles for producing documentation

 While associated International Organization for Standardization (ISO) standards are not easily available publicly, a guide from other sources for this topic may serve the purpose.

 Documentation development may involve document drafting, formatting, submitting, reviewing, approving, distributing, reposting and tracking, etc., and are convened by associated standard operating procedure in a regulatory industry.
 It could also involve creating content from scratch.
 Documentation should be easy to read and understand.
 If it is too long and too wordy, it may be misunderstood or ignored.
 Clear, concise words should be used, and sentences should be limited to a maximum of 15 words.
 Documentation intended for a general audience should avoid gender-specific terms and cultural biases.
 In a series of procedures, steps should be clearly numbered.